aduffy70/LabNotes/_posts/2022/2022-02-21-Crepidomanes-RADseq-regroup.md

   * Keep vcf output.
 It shows the uncertainty in genotype calls and may allow me to do analyses treating the reads as population samples rather than individual samples.
   * Randomly re-sample reads from samples to make a "pseudo-clone" dataset to explore how different I might expect true clones to be.
 Try making pseudo-clones of different read-counts?
-  * Mix reads from different species to see how a true mixed population sample would behave.
+  * Mix reads from different species to see how a true mixed population sample would behave. discoSnpRAD gets around the clustering level problem by using a whole other method of identifying SNPs.
+Try it?

 ## Things not to forget: